 My company had signed a contract with another company for digging the land for construction of railway lines and rail bridges.
-At the time of contract all the terms and conditions were finalised by the other company.
+At the time of the contract, all the terms and conditions were finalised by the other company.
 Other company published a tender for the construction work.

-So i want cancellation of contract on the ground that when permission is rejected by the government so work cannot be initiated but the other company file a suit for breach of contract and compensation for cancellation of contract.
+So I want cancellation of the contract on the ground that when permission is rejected by the government so work cannot be initiated but the other company file a suit for breach of contract and compensation for the cancellation of the contract.
 What should I do?

-According to your case you have right to cancel this agreement because performance of the contract is based upon permission of the forest department for initiation of work.
-However tender is issued and completed according to law but at that time it might be presumed that forest department may give permission so no saving clause was included in the contract.
+According to your case, you have the right to cancel this agreement because the performance of the contract is based upon permission of the forest department for initiation of work.
+However, tender is issued and completed according to the law but at that time it might be presumed that the forest department may give permission so no saving clause was included in the contract.

-After the parties have concluded a contract, events beyond their control may occur which frustrate the purpose of their agreement, or render it very difficult or impossible, or as even illegal, to perform.
-You should take plea of frustration because permission from the forest department is an event which is out of your control.
-And permission was sine quo non for the performance of contract.
+After the parties have concluded a contract, events beyond their control may occur which frustrate the purpose of their agreement or render it very difficult or impossible, or as even illegal, to perform.
+You should take a plea of frustration because permission from the forest department is an event which is out of your control.
+And permission was a sine qua non for the performance of the contract.

 When a contract becomes impossible to perform due to its frustration then it cannot be enforced by the court.
 You shall not be liable to pay any compensation.